gollum/gollum/README.md

 Gollum runs on Unix-like systems using its [adapter](https://github.com/gollum/rugged_adapter) for [rugged](https://github.com/libgit2/rugged) by default.
 You can also run Gollum on [JRuby](https://github.com/jruby/jruby) via its [adapter](https://github.com/repotag/gollum-lib_rjgit_adapter) for [RJGit](https://github.com/repotag/rjgit/).
 On Windows, Gollum runs only on JRuby.

 ## INSTALLATION

-Varies depending on operating system, package manager and Ruby installation.
-Generally, you should first install Ruby and then Gollum.

 1. Ruby is best installed either via [RVM](https://rvm.io/) or a package manager of choice.
 2. Gollum is best installed via RubyGems: